Hamza-dev60/MSc-dissertation-2026/README.md

-# Thesis Repository: Operational Efficiency Analysis at Nishat Mills Limited
+# Operational Efficiency Analysis at Nishat Mills Limited

 This repository contains primary data and analysis code used in my thesis report on operational efficiency practices at Nishat Mills Limited (NML).
 The data was collected through qualitative interviews and quantitative surveys from NML employees.
 The focus is on identifying efficiency practices, challenges, and recommendations for cost reduction in textile manufacturing operations.